Module Decorator Class

 myModule <- MyModule$new()

-#> `self$server()` was overridden in `public = list(...)` override `private$.server()` instead in `private = list(.server = function(input, output, session) {})`
+#> `self$server()` was overridden in `public = list(...)` override `private$.server()` instead in `private = list(.server = function(input, output, session) {})`UI method

-in the UI, the namespace
+When accessing an outputId in the UI, the namespace field is used to

-reference the correct namespace with shiny::NS()
+reference the correct namespace with shiny::NS().

-It is also expected that the UI()
+It is also expected that the UI() method returns all contents to be shown,

 so if multiple things should be shown, they should be nested in, as an

-exmaple, shiny::taglist()
+exmaple, shiny::taglist().

 As an example: